Sorry, this page has moved! Please click here to go to the new location.

 Reduces corridor congestion by rapidly detecting and responding to traffic incidents.

-Reduces travel times, stops and delays by dynamically adjusting traffic signals in response to changing traffic conditions across jurisdictional boundaries and types of roadways.
+Reduces travel times, stops and delays by dynamically adjusting traffic signals in response to changing traffic conditions.

 Alerts motorists, pedestrians, bicyclists, commercial vehicles, and transit operators of congestion by collecting, processing and disseminating real-time information.